“When should I consider a Pre-Charge Attorney?”

 Knowing police investigatory practices and countermeasures can make the difference between a prosecutor later charging a crime, or not.
 And experience with prosecutors means knowledge about what makes a case more or less attractive to them for charging.

-Sometimes a lawyer retained for pre-charge attorney may represent the client with police or prosecuting attorneys — Minnesota state or federal.
+Sometimes a lawyer retained for pre-charge attorney may represent the client with police or prosecutors — Minnesota state or federal.

 This could include intervening to prevent interrogation; representation at an agreed recorded statement to police after an in-depth attorney consultation; or a pre-charge proffer, discussion with prosecutors.

-In the event of an arrest and jail, the lawyer retained for pre-charge attorney will be ready to help counsel and advocate for release from detention, including at a bail hearing in front of a District Court judge.
+In the event of an arrest and jail, the pre-charge attorney you retain will be ready.
+So he can counsel and advocate for jail release; including at a bail hearing in front of a District Court judge.